ligato/docs/docs/plugins/plugin-overview.md

 [Details: KV Scheduler Plugin][kvscheduler]

 Core plugin that works with SB VPP and Linux agents, and NB KV data stores and rpc clients.
-It resolves configuration item dependencies, and computes the correct VPP configuration item programming sequence.
+It manages configuration item dependencies, and computes the correct VPP configuration item programming sequence.

  ---